fortrabbit/help/docs/install-wordpress-5-uni.md

 You can achieve the first option by putting WordPress in a folder and by changing the "Site Address URL" parameter (see above).
 Also see the official WordPress codex on how to [give WordPress it's own directory](https://codex.wordpress.org/Giving_WordPress_Its_Own_Directory).

+### Working with multisite

+Usually we advice to use one App per website (see [here](/app#toc-one-website-per-app)).
+But you can use the website "network" feature (previously multi-site) with one WordPress installation here as well.
+You might point different domains to one App.

 ## Updating WordPress